PatrickLang/vagrant/website/source/docs/hyperv/configuration.html.md

   * `enable_virtualization_extensions` (boolean) - Enable virtualization extensions for the virtual CPUs.
     This allows Hyper-V to be nested and run inside another Hyper-VM VM.
 It requires Windows 10  - 1511 (build 10586) or newer.
     Default is not defined.
 This will be disabled if not set.

+Most of the typical `network` configurations are not implemented.
+Here are the specific steps used instead:

+ * At least one network will always be configured.
+   * If `bridge` is given, it will be used for the VM switch name
+   * If `bridge` is not given, then the provider will prompt you to choose a VM Switch to use.
+ * `private_network`, `public_network`, `ip` and `gateway` are ignored
+ * Multiple networks in a `Vagrantfile` are ignored.
+However, if a box with a Hyper-V VMCX file has multiple NICs - they will still be imported.